ProjectDreamland/area51/README.md

 4. You'll need to create an environment variable called **X** and **S** that points to the important library directions of the source tree.
 For example, if the source tree is located at 'D:\area51-pc' the **X** environment variable should point to 'D:\area51-pc\xCore'. the **S** environment variable should point to 'D:\area51-pc\Support'
 5. Put game assets to 'C:\GameData\A51\Release\PC\DVD'

-At the moment, only a few tools are functioning.
+At the moment, all tools are fixed.
 Game build is half loads.
 Valid build targets are: Debug Win32/Debug.
 EDITOR-Debug is for Editor only !
 Retail/Relase Win32 is temporary broken.

 ## List of compiled tools
 Name           | Compiled